AppLayerLabs/applayer-gitbook/getting-started/developing-with-bdk/contract-tester.md

 <figure><img src="../.gitbook/assets/TESTER_03.png" alt=""><figcaption><p>Testing calls to a custom contract</p></figcaption></figure>

 Now you can interact with the contract.
 You can set the name and value by using the "setName" and "setValue" functions, and get the name and value by using the "getName" and "getValue" functions.
-You can also check the transactions on Metamask.
+You can also check the transactions on MetaMask.